 What is your favorite part about being an instructor/Advisor?
-Asking just the right question that sparks the answer my client is seeking.
+We're always learning in this work, like about the latest developments in online sales and social media marketing.
+Then taking what I'm learning and combining that with what my clients know and coming up strategies that truly make a difference for them.
 I like facilitating a group conversation that brings people together and draws upon all the expertise in the room.

 What skills are needed in order for someone to achieve success in small business Perseverance, willingness to ask for help, to learn new things and apply them, the ability to take calculated risks.